Safe Control and Learning Using Generalized Action Governor: Safe Online Learning

-Note that even if the original system $f$ is linear, the system with action governor, $f_{a}$, is typically nonlinear, due to the action governor function $\pi_{a}$ that enforces constraints and is typically nonlinear.
-In this case, one may apply the Koopman method and estimate a linear model for $f_{a}$ in a higher-dimensional space of observables.
-As mentioned above, a typical approach to estimating a Koopman linear model is data-driven: Suppose a set of observables $g$ has been chosen and a set of trajectory data $\{x^k(t), u_1^k(t), x^k(t+1)\}_{k = 1}^{k_{\max}}$ has been collected.
-Then, one can estimate an $(A,B)$ pair that best fits the data using a linear relation \eqref{equ:koopman_2} in the least-squares sense by solving the following minimization problem
+Note that even if $f$ is linear, the composite dynamics $f_a$ are typically nonlinear due to the nonlinear action adjustment $\pi_a$.
+One may therefore apply the Koopman method to approximate $f_a$ by a linear model in a lifted space.

+A common approach to estimating a Koopman linear model is data-driven.
+Suppose a set of observables $g$ has been selected and trajectory data $\{x^k(t),u_1^k(t),x^k(t+1)\}_{k=1}^{k_{\max}}$ have been collected.
+One can estimate $(A,B)$ by fitting \eqref{equ:koopman_2} in the least-squares sense: